stefan-gg/NFT-for-Real-Estate/README.md

-If you want to run the project locally you can clone the project and run these commands: cd nft-for-real-estate npm install npm start
+If you want to run the project locally you can clone the project and run these commands:
+  -cd nft-for-real-estate
+  -npm install
+  -npm start